 The Little Mermaid Live Action Remake: Cast, Release Date And All The Details

-Disney confirmed in July singer Halle Bailey will be taking the lead role of Ariel, but a number of equally impressive names are also said to be involved in the new movie.
+Disney confirmed that singer Halle Bailey will be taking the lead role of Ariel, but a number of equally impressive names are also involved in the new movie.

-The 1989 animation film was a huge hit and is still a firm favourite flick to this day but Disney are giving it a live-action update, no doubt using similar CGI tactics they applied in The Lion King and Aladdin.
+The 1989 animation film was a huge hit and is still a firm favourite flick to this day but Disney's live-action update will no doubt be using similar CGI tactics they applied in The Lion King and Aladdin.

-Halle Bailey will star as Ariel, after rising to fame through her musical duo with sister Chloe – the girls’ group name is Chloe x Halle.
+Halle Bailey stars as Ariel, after rising to fame through her musical duo with sister Chloe – the girls’ group name is Chloe x Halle.

-The 19 year old began her career by covering pop songs and sharing her renditions on YouTube and went on to make a cameo in Beyoncé’s ‘Lemonade’ visual album during the ‘All Night’ introduction alongside Zendaya.
+The 22-year-old began her career by covering pop songs and sharing her renditions on YouTube and went on to make a cameo in Beyoncé’s ‘Lemonade’ visual album during the ‘All Night’ introduction alongside Zendaya.